Architecting Teams for High-performance Outcomes & Scale

 AI ADOPTION

-"I thrive on building teams of diverse and complex minds that flourish under the core concept of an ownership culture.
-Twenty-five years leading engineering teams across three continents—from broadcast engineering in Germany to concert touring to transforming a 250-person engineering organization at Diversified."
+“I thrive on building teams of diverse and complex minds that flourish under the core concept of an ownership culture.
+Twenty-five years leading engineering teams across two continents—from broadcast engineering in Germany to concert touring to transforming a 250-person engineering organisation.”

 Experience